Biological Scrubbers for Waste Gas Treatment

 • combination “plug&play” units

 The biological reactor can be set up as an active sludge system or a biofilm system on a carrying material.
-Systems with a carrying material normally have a lower sludge production to degrade specific sulfur and chlorine components, bacteria cultures are sometimes injected have been specifically grown in laboratory settings.
+Systems with a carrying material normally have a lower sludge production to degrade specific sulfur and chlorine components, bacteria cultures are sometimes injected and have been specifically grown in laboratory settings.

-results in running costs that are much lower than for a common wet air scrubber.
+Scroiler™ produces the cleaning mist differently from other scrubber systems, which results in running costs that are much lower than for a common wet air scrubber.
 Scroiler™ is the new type of wet air scrubber that saves water.

 If you would like to purchase Scroiler™, please contact us at info@optromix.com